Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 \subsubsection{Performance Metrics}

 The primary metrics we report are the root-mean-square discrepancy (RMSD) for the tracking discrepancy in the translation (mm) and angular components ($^\circ$).
-In addition, the robustness of each tracking system was evaluated by analyzing the failure rate, which is defined as the percentage of frames in which a system could not produce valid tracking data.
-Such failure events were attributed to various factors, including facial landmark detection errors, head pose estimation errors (e.g., when the head was located behind the camera in the PnP algorithm), and occlusions of the tracking target during extreme head orientations.
+In addition, the robustness of each tracking system was evaluated by analyzing the failure rate, defined as the percentage of frames in which a system could not produce valid tracking data.
+Such failure events are attributed to various factors, including facial landmark detection errors, head pose estimation errors (e.g., when the PnP algorithm reports the head located behind the camera), and occlusions of the tracking target during extreme head orientations.